 Description of financial plan narrative.

 In all three Federal Fiscal Years, if Title VII, Part B federal funding totals $348,060, the 10% State match is $34,806; however, the State provides an additional $66,487 toward staff salaries and benefits for dedicated SILC staff in FFY25, $167,729 in FFY26, and $179,611 in FFY27.
-The SILC maintains a resource plan under the allowed 30% by keeping minimal overhead expenses that include rent and infrastructure through the DSE, as well as operating costs and travel expenses minus the State allocation of 5% equalling $71,816 in FFY25, $101,375 in FFY26, and $101,375 in FFY27.
+The SILC maintains a resource plan under the allowed 30% by keeping minimal overhead expenses that include rent and infrastructure through the DSE, as well as operating costs and travel expenses minus the State allocation of 5% equaling $71,816 in FFY25, $101,375 in FFY26, and $101,375 in FFY27.
 Any additional grant funds received will be added to Outreach funds to support urgent or unexpected IL needs that may arise.

-To support Goal 1 of the SPIL, $86,000 supports the State Independent Living Program in each year through an internal transfer of funds.
+To support Goal 1 of the SPIL, $86,000 supports the Assistive Technology for Independent Living program which is subawarded to a community partner.
 This is reduced from the $140,000 provided by SILC in the past due to it not being a 725 compliant program; although, the IL Model is utilized.
 Also, to support Goal 1 of the SPIL, $54,000 will be utilized to promote education and outreach regarding legislation by contracting a dedicated subject matter expert through the IL Network. $30,000 will provided in FFY25 and $47,905 will be provided for RCIL in FFY 26 & 27 as support for potential Part B IL activities.

 Goal 2 requires $46,238 to maintain the nvsilc.com website, pay membership fees to partner organizations and provide CIL Outreach for urgent or emergency needs in FFY25 and $28,680 in FFYs 26 & 27, and Goal 3 will utilize $19,250 in FFY25, and $30,100 in FFYs 26 & 27 for outreach and expansion, including support for the Youth Action Council.
 The remaining $16,309 in FFY25 will be combined with the U.S. Department of Education Rehabilitation Services Administration Disability Innovation Funds (DIF) awarded to SILC through the Nevada Department of Education for transition education, outreach and peer support.
 Those DIF funds will be awarded to SILC for a contracted position as follows: $48,918.41 in FFY25, $24,554 in FFY26, and $25,384 in FFY27.
 The SILC also intends to apply for other outside funds to support the DIF grant-contracted position.
 If awarded any, they will be utilized to increase paid work hours and travel expenses, as well as provide opportunities for other disability organizations to collaborate with the DIF Project in Nevada.
 The contracted position will be the same contracted position provided by the DSE that SILC utilized for the Youth Leader in the past, but will be titled “Youth Outreach Specialist” moving forward and will increase the hours to 40 hours per week as compared to the 10 hours budgeted in the past.
 This position will be the Program Officer I classified State position if passed by legislature, and the remaining funds set-aside for the position will be utilized for travel and outreach.